Jonatas98Lopes/Django-Projects/Django summary/Lesson01/standard_files_explanation.md

 * **_py_cache_** fie: This file stores temporary files that are generated when we run our application.
 No need to modify anything.

 * **__init__.py** file: Since we are working with module, the same rules to mudules apply here.
-In order that these current folder can be used in other places, we need this file.
+In order that these current folder can be used in other places, we need this file

+* **urls.py** file: It stores the paths for all the pages of a website.

 * **asgi.py** file can be used to set the deployment.
 ##### Deployment is the process to host the project online.